rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 ## Client Configuration for Full Tunnel VPN

 This is a work in progress.
 Full Tunnel VPN instructions will be coming soon.

+# Contributions Welcome

+If there is something that can be done better, or if this documentation can be improved in any way, please submit a Pull Request with your fixes or edits.
+Discussions regarding [Issues](https://github.com/rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/issues) are welcome as well.